-The Subtle Art of Not Giving a F*ck had an intriguing title and the coveted #1 New York Times Bestseller accolade - enough to warrant a read from me.
-In this blog, I explore how caring less about more can have a meaningful impact on your day-to-day life.
+That said, The Subtle Art of Not Giving a F*ck had an intriguing title and the coveted #1 New York Times Bestseller accolade - enough to warrant a read from me.

-I’ve recently finished a book by Mark Manson, entitled The Subtle Art of Not Giving a F*ck.
-I’m not usually one for self-help books.
-I’ve always felt life lessons are best learned through enduring personal experience, rather than heeding prescriptive advice from writers who enjoy a very different existence to my own.
-After all, many of these so-called “experts” in happiness and productivity are multi-millionaires who can afford to spend their time focusing on “the self” rather than work deadlines, commuting, money, family commitments.
+Before reading the book, I was of the view that many of these so-called “experts” in happiness and productivity are multi-millionaires who can afford to spend their time focusing on “the self” rather than work deadlines, commuting, money, family commitments.

 On that basis – and the fact that the title was so intriguingly provocative – I decided to give The Subtle Art the benefit of the doubt and commit a few hours of my precious free time to discovering how to care less about more.